This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 Limited Company BTL

-Setting up a limited company is simple.
+Setting up a limited company for buy to let property is simple.
 You can register with Companies House online.
 It costs from just £12, can be paid by debit or credit card and you'll find your company will usually be registed with 24 hours.

 Here are the key things you’ll need when registering your limited company.